ithirzty/bah-graphics/README.md

 - `.contextItems: []uiContextItem` a list of context item.
 These are the shortcut shown in context menu when right clicking on an element.
  A uiContextItem has `.ctrl`, `.shift`, `.alt` booleans and a `.key` to define the shortcut that should trigger it.
 It also has a `.name` that is shown in the context menu and a `.callback: function(uiContextItem*, ptr)` called when triggered.
 - `.focusable: bool = true` sets if an element should be focusable or not.
 An element that is not focusable cannot have contextItems.
+- `.dragTarget: bool` sets weither or not something (a file) can be draggeed on the element.
+- `.fileURI: str` if not null, this enables the element to be dragged out of the window or a .dragTarget=true element.
+This is the file path that will be passed to the other window.
 - `.manualDrawingMode: bool = false` use if you know what you are doing.
 - `.hovered`, `.clicked`, `.focused` are boolean that describe the state of the element when drawing it.
 These should not be set.
 - `._events` and `._draw` shall be set to your .draw() and .events() method when making new element types inside of yout ._init() method.